ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

         - SS Anne
         - Victory Road
         - Viridian Forest
+- Added Pokemon Events
+    - These Pokemon are in the game maps as sprites, these Pokemon are not find in the wild, it also makes you wonder what makes them so special, and many players wanted to know more about the lore with them
+        - Pokemon List
+            - Snorlax
+            - As Fossils
+                - Omanyte
+                - Kabuto
+            - Articuno
+            - Zapdos
+            - Moltres
+            - Mewtwo

 - Objectives
     - Get 8 Gym Badges
         - Become the Pokemon Champion